Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Key Challenges and Research Agenda

 \subsection{Evaluation, Assessments, and Toolkits}

 Brudy~et~al.~\cite{brudy2019crossdevice} described that research on cross-device interaction can be considered as a \textQuote{constructive problem}~\cite{oulasvirta2016hci}.
-This is reflected \remove{in research on aHUIs} in our corpus: The majority of papers focus on creating new artifacts.
-These papers \textQuote{re-envision and push the boundaries of interaction possibilities}~\cite{brudy2019crossdevice}---a common theme for research in HCI that is often \textQuote{much better at proposing new technologies than at validating them}~\cite{hornbaek2011whys}, especially when novelty is expected as a key contribution\footnote{\url{https://sigbed.org/2022/08/22/the-toxic-culture-of-rejection-in-computer-science/} last accessed on \lastaccess}.
-This further fragments research on \replace{aHUIs}{\hui{}s}, as artifact and empirical contributions tend to drift apart~\cite{brudy2019crossdevice}.
-While some research addressed the call of Brudy~et~al.~\cite{brudy2019crossdevice} for a frame of reference to compare cross-device interaction techniques~\cite{zagermann2020otherhand}, this is still missing for research on \replace{aHUIs}{\huisubset{}s}.
-One possibility to create such frames of reference and further systematically study (and later compare) research \replace{on aHUIs}{within this space} is to consider \textit{experiments as design-informing activities}~\cite{oulasvirta2022counterfactual}.
+This is reflected in our corpus: The majority of papers focus on creating new artifacts.
+These papers \textQuote{push the boundaries of interaction possibilities}~\cite{brudy2019crossdevice}---a common theme for research in HCI that is often \textQuote{much better at proposing new technologies than at validating them}~\cite{hornbaek2011whys}, especially when novelty is expected as a key contribution\footnote{\url{https://sigbed.org/2022/08/22/the-toxic-culture-of-rejection-in-computer-science/} last accessed on \lastaccess}.
+This further fragments research on \hui{}s, as artifact and empirical contributions tend to drift apart~\cite{brudy2019crossdevice}.
+While some research addressed the call for a frame of reference~\cite{brudy2019crossdevice} to compare cross-device interaction techniques~\cite{zagermann2020otherhand}, this is still missing for research on \huisubset{}s.
+One possibility to create such frames of reference and systematically study (and later compare) research within this space is to consider \textit{experiments as design-informing activities}~\cite{oulasvirta2022counterfactual}.
 Here, different design alternatives (\eg meaningful combinations of input and output components) can serve as independent variables for different use cases.
-This allows us to study their effect on general (\eg~time and error) and use case-specific dependent variables, such as utilization of devices~\cite{schroder2023model}---focusing on the effect, influence, and utility of each combination, beyond a technical perspective~\cite{brudy2019crossdevice}.
+This allows us to study their effect on general (\eg~time, error) and use case-specific dependent variables, such as utilization of devices~\cite{schroder2023model}---focusing on the effect, influence, and utility of each combination, beyond a technical perspective~\cite{brudy2019crossdevice}.